US Open: Sloane Stephens stuns Venus Williams

 When Williams exited the court, Stephens stood up and applauded the champion, who won the US Open in 2000 and 2001.

-"I'm honestly just honored to be able to play at the same time as her, one of the greatest to play our game," Stephens said.
+"I'm honestly just honored to be able to play at the same time as her, one of the greatest to play our game," Stephens said, who is now 2-0 against Williams.

 The match didn't start well for Williams.
 While Stephens remained steady, the unforced errors piled on for Williams, finishing the first set with 17.
 The set took just 24 minutes.
 But the script was flipped in the second.
 After saving three break points in the opening game, Williams' level of play went up dramatically, with 11 winners and Stephens regressing.